gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 ## Instance
 Users can provide input parameters for different instances as a directory containing CSV and JSON files, and also include a README file, which describes the instance.
 Users can distribute instances as `.zip` archives.
 We recommend checking out the example instance in `examples/instance` for reference.
-We describe the input format in [`load_parameters`](@ref) and the resulting output format in [`save_results`](@ref).
+We describe the input format in [`Parameters`](@ref) and the resulting output format in [`save_results`](@ref).

 ## References
 [^1]: Pineda, S., & Morales, J. M. (2018).
 Chronological time-period clustering for optimal capacity expansion planning with storage.
 IEEE Transactions on Power Systems, 33(6), 7162–7170. https://doi.org/10.1109/TPWRS.2018.2842093